Teach Edge

 Most tools in this space work like this:

-3. The AI generates draft feedback (sometimes with a suggested mark)
+3. The AI generates draft feedback, sometimes with a suggested mark.

-4. The teacher copies that feedback back into the original platform
+4. The teacher copies that feedback back into the original platform.

-5. Repeat for the next student
+5. The teacher repeats the process for the next student.

-This can work for occasional use.
-But at class scale, the "admin around the AI" becomes the workload.
+But at class scale, the admin around the AI becomes the workload.

 The limitation of one-script-at-a-time tools

 In real classrooms, marking is only one part of the job.
-Teachers also need to:

 • spot patterns across a class